ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Legal
 ^^^^^
-The legal review and approval guarantees that the whole project is subjected and protected by the ANSYS, Inc. legal framework.
+The legal review and approval guarantees that the whole project is subjected and protected by the Ansys legal framework.

 Start by completing the legal review request form for open sourcing the code: